BenjaminLAZARD/Interviews/Rappi/README.md

 - Evaluation could be improved further with other relevant metrics.
 Specifically a procedure should be chosen for model selection between several models.
 A dashboard could be built (using a BI tool or fastapi)
 - Setting a random seed for result reproductibility would make sense.
 - When the model weights are saved, a history should be kept (AWS S3 bucket?) and the code be built in accordance.
 Predictions as well should be output to a SQL DB or a parquet file in the cloud chosen.
+- Thoroughly document the code and its usage.
+Mkdoc and its alternative can be considered.
+The company should also use a centralized documentation.
+Confluence does not play that role yet.